Jahm bin Safwan: Contemporaries

-Muqatil ibn Sulayman, an early commentator on the Qur'an who Sunni Muslims view as the polar opposite of Jahm, who went to the other extreme, was a contemporary of Jahm who was particularly critical of him.
+Muqatil ibn Sulayman, an early commentator on the Qur'an, was a contemporary of Jahm who was particularly critical of him.
 Between the two men, a heated theological and political debate took place in the mosque of Marw regarding the divine attributes and two political figures with whom both men were affiliated.
 Each of them ended up writing a book refuting the other, and Muqatil used his political links to get Jahm expelled from Balkh, having him sent to Termez.
-Muqatil set up a rival movement to the Jahmiyyah known as the Muqatiliyyah, and Sunni Muslims have identified themselves as being between what they view as two extremes (negation and likening of the divine attributes, Ta'til and Tasbih).
-Muqatil himself was condemned by scholars of his time like Abu Hanifah and Makki ibn Ibrahim (the teacher of al-Bukhari).
+However, Muqatil himself was condemned by some scholars of his time like Abu Hanifah and Makki ibn Ibrahim (the teacher of al-Bukhari).

 Abu Hanifah (d.
-150 H) also harshly criticised Jahm, and this was alongside his criticism of the opposing Muqatiliyyah.
-In particular, Abu Hanifah went as far as declaring Jahm a disbeliever.
+150 H) was also reported to have harshly criticised Jahm.
+In one report, Abu Hanifah declared Jahm a disbeliever.

 Later scholars

-A theologian by the name of Uthman bin Sa'id ad-Darimi (d.
-280 H) (not to be confused with al-Darimi, the author of the Sunan al-Darimi) also wrote refutations of Jahm and wrote an extensive refutation of a prominent Jahmite by the name of Bishr al-Marisi wherein he declared him a Kafir (a disbeliever).
-Like Muqatil, Uthman bin Sa'id himself received criticism, and scholars have criticised him as going to the opposite extreme to Jahm, being a Mujassim (anthropomorphist).
+A theologian by the name of Uthman ibn Sa'id al-Darimi (d.
+280 H) also wrote refutations of Jahm and wrote an extensive refutation of a prominent Jahmite by the name of Bishr al-Marisi wherein he declared him a Kafir (a disbeliever).
 In particular, the Sunni Hadith scholar and ascetic al-Hakim al-Tirmidhi (d. ~280 H) wrote a response to him.

 Many Hadith scholars wrote refutations of Jahm bin Ṣafwān's doctrines, notably the Sunni Hadith scholar Ahmad ibn Hanbal (d.
 241 H) and his students like al-Bukhari (d.
 256 H) and Abu Dawud as-Sijistani (d.
 275 H).
-Al-Bukhari adopted the teachings of the traditionalist and scholar of Kalam Ibn Kullab alongside al-Karabisi in matters of creed, who also repudiated the Jahmiyyah.
 Then, later Sunni Kalam theologians continued to criticise him, in particular Abu Hasan al-Ash'ari (d.
 324 H) and Abu Mansur al-Maturidi (d.
 333 H), and he continued to be mentioned in later Ash'ari and Maturidi heresiology works.